 - salt and pepper, to taste

-- Add the broccoli, bacon, almonds, cheddar, and onion to a large mixing bowl.
+- Add the broccoli, bacon, almonds, cheddar, and red onion to a large mixing bowl.

-- In a separate small bowl, mix together the mayonnaise, Swerve, vinegar, salt, and pepper.
+- In a separate small bowl, mix together the mayonnaise, sweetener, vinegar, salt, and pepper.

 - Add the mayonnaise salad dressing mixture to the broccoli salad and toss to combine.
 Be sure that the entire salad is evenly coated.